2012 NCAA National Collegiate women's ice hockey tournament

-The 2012 NCAA National Collegiate Women's Ice Hockey Tournament involved eight schools in single-elimination play that determined the national champion of women's NCAA Division I college ice hockey.
-The Frozen Four were hosted by the Minnesota-Duluth Bulldogs at AMSOIL Arena in Duluth, Minnesota.
+The 2012 NCAA National Collegiate women's ice hockey tournament involved eight schools in single-elimination play that determined the national champion of women's NCAA Division I college ice hockey.
+The Frozen Four were hosted by the Minnesota Duluth Bulldogs at AMSOIL Arena in Duluth, Minnesota.

+Qualifying teams

+The winners of the ECAC, WCHA, and Hockey East tournaments all received automatic berths to the NCAA tournament.
+The other five teams were selected at-large.
+The top four teams were then seeded and received home ice for the quarterfinals.